PhaethonPsychis/gagabank/MetaverseCities.md

 MLV tokens can also be used to redeem future services, such as a participation certificate.<br>

-# 📬 Name and addresses system for avatars
+# 📬 Name and addresses registry

-#🏙 Metaverse Lands registry
+# 🏙 Metaverse Lands
 A Virtual Land registry system to serve a community building platform facilitating social interaction, commerce, and entertainment.

-# FAQ
+# ❓ FAQ
 By operating as a decentralized platform, this metaverse, deploys participatory systems for decentralized governance to enable people to share ownership of the cyber-physical space and receive the earnings of the city.

 that allow people to take ownership of the cyberurban and part